rails/rails/guides/source/active_record_validations.md

 use for the same purpose, if you'd like to.
 The previous example uses the `:message` option to show how you can include the attribute's value.

-The default error message for this helper is "_is not included in the list_".
+The default error message for this helper is _"is not included in the list"_.

 ### `length`